 For the most part, I am a self-taught cook.
 I started cooking when I was around 13.
 Cooking was not my mother’s favorite chore.
 Even the grocery shopping was handed over to me when I finally had a driver’s license.
 If given a choice, steaks on the grill would have been the only meal she ever ate.
 There were a few dishes that she made well, and some that needed added flavor.
 This is when my kitchen experimentation began.

 To this day, steak is not my favorite meal.
 It wouldn’t be on a list for my last meal.
 Chicken soup of some sort would definitely be at the top of that list.

 I was not a great cook in the beginning.
 There were all kinds of trials and many errors.
 Honestly, I still have some errors.

 The one message I hope to leave behind is that cooking can be done by anyone.
 You don’t need a lot of skill in the beginning, just start trying and the skills will come.

-I live a pretty boring life.
-I tend to keep myself occupied with work and blogging, but feel free to look me up on Facebook or twitter @bethunz and you can see my few followers and how few I follow, I am not new to Twitter, I have had an account since the beginning of time, but I am new to actually checking in a regular basis.
+Since leaving frontlines of healthcare as a bedside registered nurse I live a pretty boring life.
+I tend to keep myself occupied with blogging, but feel free to look me up on Facebook or twitter @bethunz and you can see my few followers and how few I follow, I am not new to Twitter, I have had an account since the beginning of time, but I am new to actually checking in a regular basis.

 You can also contact me by email: beth @ peartreekitchen.com